Sapphire Division 2 South Tournament 1

 The rest of the half was to be dominated by our power defence stifling the Royals at every turn, making some great open field tackles, numerous gang tackles and yet another forced fumble (this time by Clare Lewis).

 Millsy’s persistent running (she was to finish this game with over 100 yards rushing!) and our Offensive lines blocking allowed us to drive downfield 3 more times but were unable to punch it in again this half.
+The hazard variables related with cardiovascular illness such as hypertension, diabetes, elevated cholesterol, absence of activity, stoutness, and smoking are the same as those identified with barrenness.
+Generic Cialis price can vary depending on the Internet pharmacy.
+Contraindications incorporate simultaneous treatment with nitrates or alphablockers.
+Precautionary measure ought to be exhorted in patients with cardiovascular intricacies or low circulatory strain.
 Unfortunately it was on one of these drives that we were to lose for the day a stalwart of our line Alice Swanton to a lower back injury.

 Going into the second half up 22-0 it was our responsibility as coaches to keep the team focussed and avoid any complacency.
 Half of the team were new Exiles and for some of them this was their first taste of actual competition, so the risk of overconfidence was high but was handled well by the coaching staff and this seasons group of team Captains (Nai Moore, Suzy Millard, Millsy Miller and Kirsty McIntyre).